kubernetes/website/docs/tasks/run-application/configure-pdb.md

 A `PodDisruptionBudget` has three fields:

 * A label selector `.spec.selector` to specify the set of pods to which it applies.
-This is a required field.
+This field is required.
-* `.spec.minAvailable` which is a description of the number of pods from that set that must still be available after the eviction, i.e. even in the absence of the evicted pod. `minAvailable` can be either an absolute number or a percentage.
+* `.spec.minAvailable` which is a description of the number of pods from that set that must still be available after the eviction, even in the absence of the evicted pod. `minAvailable` can be either an absolute number or a percentage.
 * `.spec.maxUnavailable` (available in Kubernetes 1.7 and higher) which is a description of the number of pods from that set that can be unavailable after the eviction.
-It can also be either an absolute number or a percentage.
+It can be either an absolute number or a percentage.

 You can specify only one of `maxUnavailable` and `minAvailable` in a single `PodDisruptionBudget`.
 `maxUnavailable` can only be used to control the eviction of pods